• Home

 College/University Students in California and other states: There is no law for college students regarding vaccinations, so this is at the discretion of the college/university.

-The following is a list of state codes needed to fill out the attached Religious Vaccine Exemption form for children.
+The following is a list of state codes needed to fill out the attached Religious Vaccine Exemption form for CHILDREN.
 These codes are specifically for exemptions related to school.
 Please locate your state code below.
 For more information on statutes https://www.ncsl.org/research/health/school-immunization-exemption-state-laws.aspx

 State Statute Religious Exemption